Frame-One/acpr.frameone.net/README.md

 returns all matches by a particular player playing against a particular player using particular characters using their [steamID64 in decimal format](https://www.steamidfinder.com/) at the time of the match.
 This is useful for players that change their name frequently.

 # Working with api.frameone.net directly
-There are two endpoints available to interact with this service.
+There are three endpoints available to interact with this service.

 ### api.frameone.net/upload-zip
 A GET request generates an [S3 Presigned POST](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_s3_presigned_post.html) that can be used to upload .zip files for bulk replay processing.

+### api.frameone.net/upload-ggr
+A GET request generates an [S3 Presigned POST](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_s3_presigned_post.html) that can be used to upload an individual .ggr file for processing.
+Please do not use this unless you have a workflow that requires it.

 ## api.frameone.net/query-acpr
 A GET request to this endpoint will return an object containing items returned from the requested query type and parameters.
 All parameters are passed as strings.